MartinVrb/Mini-Python-Projects/README.md

 ### 🔑 Some key highlights of this project include:
 - Compete against the computer in real-time by selecting **Rock, Paper, or Scissors**.
 - The computer's choices are generated using Python's **random module** for unpredictable gameplay.
-- With its **dynamic win/lose logic**, each round updates the score, displaying the winner and allowing you to track your progress throughout the game
+- With its **dynamic win/lose logic**, each round updates the score, displaying the winner and allowing you to track your progress throughout the game.
 - **Continue playing** multiple rounds with ease until you're ready to quit.

 ---